 \subsection{Betti and de Rham realizations, 1}

 We now give a first description of the Betti and de Rham realizations of the zeta motive~$\Z^{(n)}$.

-We let~$C_\bullet$ denote the functor of singular chains with rational coefficients on topological spaces.
+We let~$C_\bullet$ denote the functor which assigns to a topological space the complex of singular chains with rational coefficients.
 By definition, the dual of the Betti realization~$\Z^{(n),\vee}_\B$ is the~$n$-th homology group of the total complex of the double complex

 obtained by applying the functor~$C_\bullet$ to the complex (\ref{eq: complex of varieties}).
 One readily verifies that this complex is quasi-isomorphic to the quotient complex~$C_\bullet(Y(\C))/C_\bullet(\partial Y(\C))$, classically used to define the relative homology groups~$H_\bullet^\B(Y,\partial Y)=H_\bullet^{\mathrm{sing}}(Y(\C),\partial Y(\C))$.